apache/nifi/nifi-extension-bundles/nifi-standard-bundle/nifi-standard-processors/src/main/resources/docs/org.apache.nifi.processors.standard.MergeContent/additionalDetails.md

 performed.
 The minimum number of bytes can also be configured.
 Additionally, a maximum number of FlowFiles and bytes may be specified.

-There are also two other conditions that will result in the contents of a Bin being merged together.
+There are two other conditions that will result in the contents of a Bin being merged together.
 The Max Bin Age property specifies the maximum amount of time that FlowFiles can be binned together before the bin is merged.
 This property should almost always be set, as it provides a means to set a timeout on a bin, so that even if data stops flowing to the Processor for a while (due to a problem with an upstream system, a source processor being stopped, etc.)